;

 Global community

-We're a community, not a product.
-We believe in transparency and collaboration to ensure the best global health outcomes.
+Starsim is a community, not a product.
+We believe that diversity, transparency, and collaboration are essential for achieving real-world health outcomes.

 Installation